For the Breastfeeding Mom

 This "letdown" or breast milk leaking may happen when you are not ready to feed your baby.
 Sometimes this happens when you hear a baby (any baby) cry, when you think about your baby, or when you have sex.
 Nursing pads can be worn inside your bra to soak up the milk.
 These should be changed often, to keep your nipples clean and dry.
 You can use a cotton handkerchief or other cotton squares inside your bra or you can purchase pads that are specially made.
 Some are disposable, and some can be washed and used again.
 Avoid pads that are lined with plastic.

-Breast Care for the Bottlefeeding Mom
+For the Bottlefeeding Mom

 Whether or not you choose to nurse, your body will still prepare to breastfeed you new baby.
 After your baby is born, your hormones will cause your breasts to start making milk.
 When your baby sucks, these hormones are stimulated to make more milk, and to continue to make milk as long as your baby needs it.